ayonli/injectable-ts/README.md

 }

 @injectable
-// using both constructor dependencies and `injected` are supported, but DO NOT
+// using both constructor injection and `injected` on property are supported,
-// set them to the same property. class D {
+// but DO NOT set them to the same property. class D {
     @injected
     a: A;